 Vetting helps reassure the public that appropriate checks are conducted on individuals in positions of trust.
 It also identifies areas of vulnerability which could damage public confidence in a force or the wider police service.

 WHO REQUIRES POLICE VETTING?

 - Police officers

 - Contractors

 - Police staff

-- Volunteers

-- i once stair
+- Partnership

-- Special Constables Partnership
+- Special Constables

-- Temporary staff

-workers
+- workers